-Amalgam Melee delves into the emotional and expressive body; artist’s inner contradictions in relation to heritage, brownness, whiteness, hierarchies of power and violence.
+Amalgam Melee delves into the emotional and expressive body; artist’s inner contradictions in relation to cultural heritage, brownness, whiteness, hierarchies of power and violence.

-Amalgam Melee, the new stage work by choreographer Marika Peura and the working group, sets off from the artist’s inner contradictions in relation to heritage, brownness, whiteness, hierarchies of power and violence in the context of finnish society.
+Amalgam Melee, the new stage work by choreographer Marika Peura and the working group, sets off from the artist’s inner contradictions in relation to cultural heritage, brownness, whiteness, hierarchies of power and violence in the context of Finnish society.
 How these frictions wield with a double-edge effect; exploring the body where the mechanisms of white supremacy are present both as the one exercising power and the one subjected to it.

 "Amalgam melee" refers to a chaotic or disorderly situation where various elements or entities have merged into a single, mixed-up mass in a disorganized manner.
 "Amalgam" implies a mixture or combination, while "melee" suggests a confused or disorderly situation involving struggle or conflict.
 The work delves into the emotional and expressive body; within the conflicts of this ‘third space’, as the means and potential to reach a political sense of self.